Chronic Hypertrophic Pylorus Gastropathy, CHPG (Narrowing of the Gastric Outlet) in cats

 -

 What treatment options are available for CHPG?
 Treatment can be surgical or medical.
 In severe cases, surgery is often recommended to correct the narrowing.
-In less severe cases, medications and special diets can help relieve the symptoms.
+In less severe cases, medications and special diets can help relieve symptoms.

 -